zulip/zulip/templates/zerver/help/zulip-glossary.md

 An **integration** is a tool that combines Zulip with another service or application.
 Zulip offers a variety of integrations for version control, issue tracker, CI system, monitoring tools, and other tools used for development.
-The three types of integrations that Zulip supports are webhook integrations, Python script integrations, and plugin integrations.
+The three types of integrations that Zulip supports are incoming webhook integrations, Python script integrations, and plugin integrations.

 ### mention